AFcampany/educate-with-md-files/howToUseGitHubReadME.md

 ### using a header 2 by (###)
 - now i use header 2

-  this is normal text with one tab
+  this is normal text with one tab and (\n)

-and this is also without any tab
+and this is text without any tab and (\n)

+    this is text with 2 tabs and \n

-    this is text with 2 tabs
+    this is text with 2 tabs and \n this is text with 3 tabs without \n

+      this is text 3 with \n

+        this is text with 4 tabs and \n
+      3 tab without \n
+    2 tab without \n
+  1 tab without \n
+0 tab without \n